Clevs01/Clevs01.github.io/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.
 -->
-This project was designed by [Clevis Tata](Clevs01) for the Google Africa Challenge Scholarship.
+This project was designed by `Clevis Tata` for the Google Africa Challenge Scholarship.

 How it works
-* visit the project page at [Pixel Art Maker](clev01.github.io)
+* visit the project page.
 * Set the width and height for your grid
 * Go to the color picker and pick the color of your choice.
 * Click a grid cell to draw.